 Figure 1: The motion of organelles, during an experiment starting at t = 0 ending at t = T, is plotted at discrete times tn (dots).
 For simplicity, space is represented with one dimension, although real datasets are two dimensional.
 The black dots represent the locations of organelles at different time levels.
 R˜ is the set contains the locations of all black dots.

-ADUs (Analog Digital Unit), etc [19, 21, 23, 30, 47].
-For generality, in this study we assume {Inp}n,p are given in normalized gray scale values, i.e. Inp are measured in arbitrary units (a.u.), with the convention that lower intensities correspond to darker pixels and vice versa higher intensities correspond to brighter pixels.
+ADUs (Analog Digital Unit), or others [19, 21, 23, 30, 47].
+For generality, in this study we assume {Inp}n,p are given in normalized gray scale values, i.e. Inp are measured in arbitrary units (a.u.), with the convention that lower intensities correspond to darker pixels and vice versa, higher intensities correspond to brighter pixels.

-To initiate our method, we model each intensity Inp as consisting of a background signal Bnp, a signal produced by the organelles in the sample Jnp, and noise npn.
+To initiate our method, we model each intensity Inp as consisting of a background signal Bnp, produced by the organelles in the sample Jnp, and noise npn.
 That is, we assume

 Inp = Bnp + Jnp + npn.
 (1)

-To find the locations of organelles, we adopt partial of data preprocessing steps and Bayesian localization step in [42], they are summarized in the following paragraph.
-In plant microscopy, typically the background signal changes smoothly over and across the frames.
-Therefore, we model it as a smooth surface over the entire field of view and remove it by least square fitting.
-In turn, we model the organelle signal as a sum of Gaussian intensity peaks
+To find the locations of organelles, we adopt part of the data preprocessing steps and the Bayesian localization step in [42].
+In plant microscopy, typically the background signal changes smoothly across frames.
+Therefore, we model these signal changes as a smooth surface over the entire field of view and remove it with least square fitting.
+Next, we model the organelle signal as a sum of Gaussian intensity peaks

 , (2)